-The Construction Advantage, Consequential Damages, A Reminder from the Maine Attorney General’s Office for Contractors & The Eichleay Formula
+The Construction Advantage, Consequential Damages, A Reminder from the ME Attorney General’s Office for Contractors & The Eichleay Formula

 Consequential Damages: What Are They and Why Should You Be Afraid of Them?

 “For want of a nail the shoe was lost.

 For want of a shoe the horse was lost.